Questions about next year's conference

 Q: Will there be any other opportunities for members to present educational content?

 A: Yes!
-Poster sessions will again be available in 2016 as an additional presentation option.
+Poster sessions will again be available in 2017 as an additional presentation option.
 A poster session is a great opportunity to share an idea in progress or show other AALL members how your library did something well.
-Informal coffee talks will be featured in Chicago as well, giving attendees opportunities to brainstorm, sound off, and share their challenges, experiences, and ideas, while strengthening ties to their professional community.
+Informal coffee talks will be featured in Austin as well, giving attendees opportunities to brainstorm, sound off, and share their challenges, experiences, and ideas, while strengthening ties to their professional community.
 Program slots will also be held for emerging hot topics.
 More information on all of these opportunities will be available later in the planning process.

 Q: What is the role of the Annual Meeting Program Committee?